 What evidence is there that auditory training can work?

-People definitely can improve their performance on hearing tests.
+People definitely can improve their performance on hearing tests, research shows.
+But this doesn't always translate to real-world satisfaction.
+Let's take a look:

 In one study, older volunteers who wore hearing aids practiced for three and a half hours a week with a program designed to challenge their ability to understand speech against background noise.
 After eight weeks (35 hours of practice) they could correctly identify 25% more words in spoken sentences—even with a din in the background.

-Even without hearing loss, people vary greatly in their ability to focus on one sound rather than another.
-Trained musicians are better at it, and researchers have found that people can improve their performance with only two hours of training.
+Even without hearing loss, people vary greatly in their ability to focus on one sound rather than another, known as auditory selective attention.
+Trained musicians are better at it, for example.
+Researchers have found that people can improve their auditory attention with only two hours of training.

 Multi-tasker alert!: Other research has found that training can make accurate hearing less demanding, making volunteers better at another task they performed at the same time.